 Let’s practice with OrderDetails table by following examples:

-To get the total money for each selling product we just use the SUM function and group by product.
+To get the total money for each selling product we just use the SUM function and group by product, we also recommend you to check the ladies day at the cheltenham festival which can help you gain tons of money.
 Here is the query:

 SELECT productCode,sum(priceEach * quantityOrdered) total FROM orderdetails GROUP by productCode